-Recommendation #15 - repeat the Trout Lake Management Study in the near future (e.g. 3 - 5 years) to assess the health of Trout Lake in response to ongoing climate change, effectiveness of BMPs, and progress related to the Recommendations provided here-in so that appropriate changes to planning policy can be developed and implemented.
+Recommendation #15 - repeat the Trout Lake Management Study in the near future (e.g. 3 - 5 years) to assess the health of Trout Lake in response to ongoing climate change, effectiveness of BMPs, and progress related to the Recommendations provided here-in, utilizing any new updated lake capacity tools, so that appropriate changes to planning policy can be developed and implemented.